TTFB or Time to First Byte is the hardest thing to optimize in WordPress. This guide will help you with implementing some easy steps to improve TTFB.

 Time to First Byte.
 As the name suggests, it’s the time required to receive the first byte from the server, or inessential how fast your receive data when requesting a webpage.

 TTFB vs Loading Time

 Sometimes TTFB is confused with the loading time of a website.
 However, they’re not the same.
 Loading time refers to the total time of a request which includes sending, TTFB, downloading, parsing, etc.

 There are several tools to measure the TTFB.
 My favourite one is https://tools.keycdn.com/performance because it will do the test from 14 locations.

 What is Good TTFB?

-Google recommends having a TTFB of maximum 200ms.
+Google recommends having a TTFB of a maximum of 200ms.
 Even 200-400ms is ok.
 Anything beyond 500ms is considered slow.
-It will clearly affect the whole speed of the website and user experience
+It will clearly affect the whole speed of the website and user experience.

 How to Reduce TTFB in WordPress?